greicianegaleoti/greicianegaleoti/README.md

 # Greiciane Galeoti

-Transitioning from international logistics to full-stack development — with a strong focus on real-world projects, agile practices, and continuous learning.
+Transitioning from international logistics to full-stack development, with a strong focus on real-world projects, agile practices, and continuous learning.

 🎓 B.Sc. in Computer Science (in progress)
 🎓 MBA in Software Engineering @ USP